getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 [{% asset apm/tracing-diagram.png alt="Diagram illustrating how a trace is composed of multiple transactions." %}]({% asset apm/tracing-diagram.png @path %})

-Each [trace]({%- link _documentation/apm/apm-glossary.md -%}#trace) has a marker called a `trace_id` .
+Each [trace]({%- link _documentation/apm/apm-glossary.md -%}#trace) has a marker called a `trace_id`.
 Trace IDs are pseudorandom fixed length of alphanumeric character sequences.

 By collecting traces of your users as they use your applications, you can begin to reveal some insights such as:

 - Investigate and debug what occurred for a specific error event, or issue
 - What conditions are causing bottlenecks or latency issues in the application
-- Which endpoints or operations consume the most time.
+- Which endpoints or operations consume the most time

 ### Trace Propagation Model